hannah-schurman/dsc-phase2-project/README.md

 We began by splitting our data frame into three section by feature type:
 1) House features such as square footage and room numbers
 2) House quality and age
 3) House location within King County (City/Town/Suburb).
-This process was done through geo locating the latitude and longitude columns
+This process was done through geoparsing the latitude and longitude columns

 We then created linear regression models for each section and narrowed down our features through assessing coorrelation and finding potential multicollinearity issues